Pick any charity or non–profit organisation you know, and imagine a new entrant springs up in their sector.

 To succeed in this market, any organisation – whether or not they’re seeking profits – must get three things right.

 Wonga has done this, and with great effect.
 Though only founded in 2006, and not launching to the full market until summer 2008, Wonga has rapidly become a household name with high levels of recognition across the UK.

 Above and beyond that, the firm has become synonymous with its sector.
-Wonga is the brand that gets to meet the Archbishop; it is the name the headline–writers most use.
+Wonga is the name the headline–writers most use.
 It’s not true that all publicity is good publicity – but every controversy does help cement Wonga’s name in the minds of consumers.
-QuickQuid, Wizzcash et al can only look on with envy.
+QuickQuid, Wizzcash and others can only look on with envy.

 By contrast, consider the credit unions.
 Can you name three?
 Would you turn to one if you ran short of cash?
 Google ‘personal loan’ or ‘short–term lending’ and you won’t come across them.
 Even Martin Lewis’s Money Saving Expert has them hidden away.